Navneeths31/-Congestive-Heart-Failure-Forecast-by-Hypothesis-testing-and-abstraction-of-comorbidities/README.md

 We apply Hypothesis Testing on these data by associating the average of the features with the p-value of each of the features and check if they satisfy the 95% confidence interval.
 Student’s t-test Hypothesis Testing method was chosen.
 We see that all the features accepted the Null Hypothesis that is, none of them satisfy the 95% confidence limit.
 Along with that, a list of comorbidities existing in the data were also found.

-(The code for this project has not been shared under the strict instruction of my professor)
+(The code for this project has not been shared under the strict instruction of my professor to reduce plagiarism since this was part of my mid-term examination)